ec-europa/digitec/data/stands/digital-for-delegates.md

 number: '3'
 picture: /img/digit-strategic-priorities.jpg
 ---
-To help them in their day-to-day work in the context of Council Decision Making, delegates across the EU Member States can rely on several solutions developed by the GSC's IT department:
+Delegates across the EU Member States can rely on several solutions developed by the GSC's IT department:

 * Delegates Portal - the Delegates Portal offers delegates across the EU a single, web-based, user-friendly interface to access all documents, working papers, notes and dossiers for preparatory work and Council meetings.